 Dental sealants effectively create a protective layer over a tooth's biting surface by sealing off tooth crevices making it impossible for plaque and bacteria to form.
 Dental sealants also make brushing these teeth much more effective which also keeps the cavities away.

-Dental sealants are for everyone so we invite you to request an appointment and come in to talk more with us about getting dental sealants.
+Dental sealants are for everyone so we invite you to request an appointment by calling our office at 302-645-7200 so that you can come in to talk more with us about getting dental sealants.

 Dental sealants are very hard and stand up well against normal biting and chewing forces.
 Sealants can last as long as 10 years without needing to be replaced; however, during a regular dental checkup we will check your sealants for any chipping or excessive wearing.
 Dental sealants in need of replacement can generally be done on-the-spot as necessary.